-I’m sure you all know the amazing video game, Tetris.
+Most people know about the classic, addicting video game, Tetris.
 Who hasn’t spent many an hour flipping and spinning blocks to complete puzzle after puzzle?
 Since its debut in the early 1980s, the game has formed an almost cult-like following.
 Who knew that a computerized game in which the player spliced together falling bricks would take off like it did?

 Today, we live in the age of HD graphics and 3-D video games.
-Yet, kids all around the world still enjoy an old fashioned game of Tetris every once and a while.
+Yet, kids all around the world still enjoy an old-fashioned game of Tetris every once in a while.
 And now, by playing a simple game, they could even be improving their eyesight.
 There’s actual research that proves playing Tetris could treat lazy eye.

 Video Game Helps Strengthen Eyes

 Researchers from the McGill University Health Center studied the health effects of Tetris.
 They claimed that playing the popular video game could be an effective treatment for amblyopia.

 Amblyopia is commonly known as a lazy eye, and before now, often needed surgery to be corrected.
 People who suffer from the disorder also suffer from impaired vision due to a reduction of their visual field.
 For this reason and for aesthetic reasons, most sufferers look for viable treatment options that will fit into their lifestyle.
 While surgery is a viable option, most people dread going under the knife.
 Plus, who wouldn’t rather play Tetris than have surgery?

 The scientists cited that Tetris was a viable treatment option because it requires visual information to be sent to both eyes simultaneously.
 In turn, the patient’s eyes learn to work cooperatively, and the weaker, lazier eye will learn to adjust and open wider.
 This is also due in part to the level of plasticity in the brain.